3vm/dsn_verif/examples/fifo/README.md

-Synchronous and Asynchronous First In First Out FIFO
+incomplete dont use yet Synchronous and Asynchronous First In First Out FIFO

 For further description refer to this book